sphinx-doc/sphinx/Doc-3k/library/binascii.rst

 binary and various ASCII-encoded binary representations.
 Normally, you will not use these functions directly but use wrapper modules like :mod:`uu`, :mod:`base64`, or :mod:`binhex` instead.
-The :mod:`binascii` module contains low-level functions written in C for greater speed that are used by the higher- level modules.
+The :mod:`binascii` module contains low-level functions written in C for greater speed that are used by the higher-level modules.

 The :mod:`binascii` module defines the following functions: